tkforbes/ogn-receiver/docs/README.md

 OGN log file names are constructed from the name of your receiver and the UTC time at the start of logging.

-### Access to your receiver.
+### Access to your remote receiver.

+If your receiver is at a remote location, you can access it if
+ - you defined _EnableCoreOGNTeamRemoteAdmin="true"_
-If you defined _EnableCoreOGNTeamRemoteAdmin="true"_ and have a shell account on ogn.rvss.ca...
+ - you have a shell account on ogn.rvss.ca

  1. Login to ogn.rvss.ca
  1. ssh pi@localhost -p PORT